Setting Up Quarto with VS Code and Python on Win 11

 Render the document (from the menus, or use the keyboard shortcut: :kbd:`Ctrl+Shift+K`)

-For more details, visit the official Quarto tutorial.
+For more details, read about Quarto markdown.

 Troubleshooting